SAP-archive/teched2020-DEV164/exercises/ex2/README.md

 1. Open `SensorManager/webapp/manifest.json`.
 2. Go to the section `sap.ui5`.
-3. Add the `sap.m`, `sap.f` and `sap.suite.ui.microchart` libraries to the `dependencies/libs` section.
+3. Add the `sap.f` and `sap.suite.ui.microchart` libraries to the `dependencies/libs` section.
 UI5 will take care of loading all the libraries listed here when your app is started.

 ***SensorManager/webapp/manifest.json***